Learning to Relax Nonconvex Quadratically Constrained Quadratic Programs: Instance Generation

 \subsubsection{Spanning Tree Matrices}

 Tree matrices are generated from random spanning trees.
-Similar to the bipartite matrix, the adjacency matrix is converted into a distance matrix with randomly assigned weights.
+Similar to the bipartite matrix, the adjacency matrix is converted into a weighted symmetric matrix with randomly assigned weights.
 The steps are as follows: